-Investigation of cadmium effects on seed germination indices and vigor of the medicinal plant Malva sylvestris L. to evaluate the potential for environmental conservation
+Investigation of the effects of cadmium on seed germination indices and vigor of the medicinal plant Malva sylvestris L. to evaluate the potential for environmental conservation

 Document Type : Original Article